If you’re traveling throughout the Yucatan and looking for a place that’s off the beaten path, make your way to Laguna Bacalar, Mexico!

 Laguna Bacalar Things to Do Highlights

 - Bacalar Sailing Tour– See the BEST of Laguna Bacalar on this incredible small group sailing tour with open bar and snacks!

-- Private catamaran tour of Bacalar– Alternatively, you can also opt to rent out this private catamaran which will take you sailing around the best parts of the lagoon.
+- Catamaran tour of Bacalar– Alternatively, you can also opt to go on a catamaran tour which will take you sailing around the best parts of the lagoon.

 - Explore the cenotes around Bacalar- This local tour takes you around the cenotes of Laguna Bacalar while visiting mangrove islets where you can spot different wildlife.

 - Sunrise Paddleboard Tour– Start your day by paddleboarding in the flat waters of the lagoon!